-The example in Figure 6 shows the process of building a document by using its major event and datasets.
+The Fig. 6 shows the process of building a document by using its major event and datasets.
 Each dataset (Dataset-1...
 Dataset-N) is composed of a number of minor events, and each dataset modifies the digital entity metadata based on the events that it has.
-In our proposed Event-based Infrastructure, all available datasets of a digital entity are applied on top of the initial digital entity metadata, which is the major event of this DE, based on their increasing creation time to retrieve the latest digital entity metadata.
+In event-based infrastructure of the Digital Information Service, all available datasets of a digital entity are applied on top of the initial digital entity metadata, which is the major event of this DE, based on their increasing creation time to retrieve the latest digital entity metadata.
 During the application process, we apply each dataset and its associated events in the increasing order of their creation time.